dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 title: "Day 3: Part 4: Audience with the Jarl"
 date: 2010-08-27T23:53:00+01:00
 draft: false
-summary: "The team has their chance to speak with the Jarl"
+summary: "The team has their chance to speak with the ruler of the black ice"
 weight: 5
 ---
 <br>
 Kalinar ran past Silvius and Czolg, panting heavily as he tried to catch his breath.
 As he turned the corner, he saw a frost giant standing tall, its icy blue skin glinting in the cave lights.
 But the cloud giant that had been there just moments before was nowhere to be found.

 The frost giant looked down at Kalinar with a serious expression on its face.
-"The Jarl wishes to speak with you," it said in a deep, gravelly voice.
+"The Jarl wishes to speak with you," he said in a deep, gravelly voice.
 "Gather your party and come with me."

 Kalinar turned to Silvius and Czolg, who were standing behind him, looking just as confused as he was.
 "What do we do?" he asked them.

 Silvius thought for a moment before speaking.
 "We can gather the others and speak with the Jarl, but we need some time to prepare to hold court with him.
 It's not every day that we get an invitation to meet with the leader of the frost giants."

 The frost giant nodded.
-"You have one hour," he said.
+"You have one hour" he said.

 Silvius nodded.
 "We'll gather the rest of us and meet you here," he said, turning to Kalinar and Czolg.
 "Come on, let's get moving."

 The three of them returned to the center hall, where they found the rest of their party waiting for them.
 "What's going on?"
 Oscorn asked as they approached.

-Silvius explained the situation to the group, and after discussing whether to run or fight, they began preparing for their meeting with the Jarl.
+Silvius explained the situation to the rest of the group, and after discussing whether to run or fight, they began preparing for their meeting with the Jarl.
 Oscorn retrieved his javelin of lightning, and Silvius searched the price of darkness while the rest of the team searched the slain giants and ogres.
 They found:

 - 60 gold from the giants bags (Oscorn’s bag)
 - 3 more sashes 500gp each (Silvius put in his backpack)